SteelCompendium/data-md-dse/Bestiary/Monsters/Elves Shadow/Statblocks/Shadow Elf Nightstrike.md

 reason: 0
 intuition: 1
 presence: 0
-traits:
-  - name: Of the Umbra
-    effects:
-      - effect: The nightstrike ignores concealment created by darkness.
-While the nightstrike is in direct sunlight, they have damage weakness 3.
-While the nightstrike has concealment, they have damage immunity 3.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Vault
+    name: Vault
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 2
     target: One creature or object per minion
     effects:
       - roll: Power Roll + 3
-        t1: 3 damage
+        tier1: 3 damage
-        t2: 5 damage
+        tier2: 5 damage
-        t3: 7 damage
+        tier3: 7 damage
+      - name: Effect
-      - effect: The nightstrike shifts to leap over the target and into an unoccupied space adjacent to the target, opposite from the nightstrike's original space.
+        effect: The nightstrike shifts to leap over the target and into an unoccupied space adjacent to the target, opposite from the nightstrike's original space.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Of the Umbra
+    icon: ⭐️
+    effects:
+      - effect: The nightstrike ignores concealment created by darkness.
+While the nightstrike is in direct sunlight, they have damage weakness 3.
+While the nightstrike has concealment, they have damage immunity 3.
 ~~~